About the President and CEO

 LESLIE A. ANDERSON

-Leslie A. Anderson is the Executive Director of the New Jersey Redevelopment Authority (NJRA), a multi-million dollar independent financing authority created by the state of New Jersey to transform urban communities through direct investment and technical support.
+Leslie A. Anderson is the President and CEO of the New Jersey Redevelopment Authority (NJRA), a multi-million dollar independent financing authority created by the state of New Jersey to transform urban communities through direct investment and technical support.
 Leslie is the first African American woman to helm an independent financing authority in New Jersey and thanks to her tenacity, effectiveness, and vision she has been reappointed to this position by three consecutive governors.

 In 2014, NJRA applied for and received $20 million in New Market Tax Credits from the federal government.
 These tax credits provide subsidies for commercial and retail redevelopment projects in low-income communities.
 Under Leslie’s stewardship, NJRA leveraged these subsidies to advance much needed economic development projects in Camden and Newark.

 In 2006, Leslie created the NJRA Redevelopment Training Institute (RTI) to provide learning opportunities centered on the complexities of redevelopment and best practices for community revitalization.
 Since its inception, RTI has trained over 2,000 attorneys, elected officials, developers, and non-profits.
 It has also received certification from the American Institute of Certified Planners, the Northeastern Economic Developers Association, and Continuing Legal Education through the NJ Supreme Court.

 Prior to joining the staff of NJRA, Leslie served as a Policy Advisor to former New Jersey Governor Christine Todd Whitman.
 In this capacity, she was responsible for working on economic, commerce, and urban policy.
 She played an integral role in the creation of Governor Whitman's urban economic strategy that was enacted into law in July 1996 through the passage of the New Jersey Urban Redevelopment Act.